navimakarov/ada-2023-project-tada/README.md

 ## Additional Datasets

-We plan to use the IMDb as an additional source of information, containing 7 datasets.
+We already have the CMU movie database (containing plot summaries for 42,306 movies).
+Additionally, we plan to use the IMDb as an additional source of information, containing 7 datasets.
 The `title.ratings.tsv.gz` dataset contains useful information regarding the weighted average of all the individual user ratings.
 We want to use ratings instead of box office in order to measure how good a movie is; for example, comparing the revenues of two movies, one in 1980 and one in 2010 might not be the best comparison due to inflation.

 We will be able to easily handle the dataset size as it is not too large and we can use the API to query as much data as we need.